 Rating: 4.5 out of 5 stars

-For us being from Canada and Denmark the only cacti we would usually see are magnets and drawings of real cacti, so seeing the Saguaro’s in real life was really cool.
-We had no idea they grew so big either.
-They are a fascinating plant to say the least.
+For us being from Canada and Denmark the only cacti we usually see are on magnets and drawings of real cacti, so seeing the Saguaro’s in real life is really cool.
+We had no idea they got to be so big!!
+Haha, wow.
+I feel like I sound like a parent now.

 The Sabino Canyon Recreation Area